donghai163/goson/README.md

 ```
 ### Chaining
-Chaining is very intuitive way to quickly grab the data you need.
+Chaining is very intuitive way to quickly traverse and manipulate the data you need.

 ```go
 g.Get("key").Get("object").Index(0).Get("item").String()
 ```

 ### Existance
-To check if a certain value exists use Go's conventional way on the Value() function.
+To check if a value exists use a type check on the `Value()` function.
+This returns
+the Goson object's underlying `interface{}` value.

 ```go
 if v, ok := g.Get("key").Value().(string); ok {